forhadmethun/html-css-js-cheat-sheet/js.md

      <!-- AJAX -->
      <!--

-        AJAX is a developer's dream, because you can:
+        AJAX is a developers dream, because you can:

 Read data from a web server - after the page has loaded Update a web page without reloading the page